 — Psalm 148:13

-Glorifying God is knowing that He is vital, and significantly relevant, to our existence and functions in this life as well as the one to come.
-This means that we give Him our attention as we would something that is extremely valuable and live as if He matters greatly to us.
+Glorifying God is knowing that He is vital and significantly relevant to our existence and functions in this life and the one to come.
+Therefore, considering God necessary means that we give Him our attention as we would something precious and live as if He matters significantly.

 — Psalm 29:1